dizziefalls/ts-ecs-gamedev/README.md

+### Follows Greg Solos' series as listed below
+OOP-based game design with a Entity Component System architecture.
+Currently up to implementing the A* algorithm for pathfinding.
+As of now it's hanging during testing for the algorithm and needs some debugging.

 # Building a Game With TypeScript
 > In this [series of tutorials](https://medium.com/@gregsolo/gamedev-patterns-and-algorithms-in-action-with-typescript-d29b913858e) we are discussing how to build a simple turn-based game from scratch using TypeScript, no external libraries, SOLID architecture, incremental approach and unit testing.